Skip to content

 Running headscale on Linux

-Note: Outdated and "advanced"
+Outdated and advanced

 Goal

 This documentation has the goal of showing a user how-to set up and run headscale on Linux.
-In additional to the "get up and running section", there is an optional SystemD section describing how to make headscale run properly in a server environment.
+In additional to the "get up and running section", there is an optional systemd section describing how to make headscale run properly in a server environment.

 Configure and run headscale